RahulReadd/hello-world/README.md

 entering to the field of opensource

 I am going to contribute in hackoctoberfest.
-I wish to win a t-shirt.